bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 alias ffe='fzf_find_edit'
 ```

-Fuzzy find a file with optional file name and then edit:
+Fuzzy find a file, with optional initial file name, and then edit:

 - If one file matches then edit immediately